Building a DIY Outdoor Sauna in the Backcountry

 Where does one begin when making a sauna from scratch?

 There are some kit builds out there, but they’re all upwards of $6,000.
 We started with a sketch, some basic math and then went on the hunt for cedar, which is easy to find being in BC.
 Once we got the eighty-two 2×6’s, we got to work making a bead and cove joint on 50 of the planks, which would become our staves.
 Next, we made tongue and groove joints on the other thirty-two pieces, which would become the front and back walls of the sauna.
 Finally, we cut the tongue and groove walls into circles and cut dado joints into the staves so the front and back discs would slot in without the need for screws and nails.
 That process alone took us two very long days.
-Lastly, we had a stove welded for us, and we scoured around Whistler for volcanic rocks to sit on the stove.
+Lastly we built a stove, which turned out to be a rewarding welding project, then we scoured around Whistler for volcanic rocks to sit on the stove.

 Did you follow a template or plan?